Astraly-Labs/pragma-docs/docs/docs/v1/Resources/data-feeds/Consuming Data.md

 - `data_type` : enum of the data type you are requesting (See DataType structure).
 By providing the enum data type, you also provide the pair id (for spot entries), or the pair id and the expiration timestamp (for futures).
 - `timestamp` : The timestamp for which we take the checkpoint prior to it.
 - `aggregation_mode`: aggregation mode to use for combining the many data sources available in Pragma.
 Use the structure AggregationMode defined in Pragma.
-Option must currently be set to `MEDIAN` or `MEAN`, .
+Option must currently be set to `MEDIAN`, `MEAN` or `CONVERSIONRATE`.
 Additional options `VWAP`, `EXPONENTIAL_DECAY` are coming soon.

 #### Returns